MilenaJoanna/FinalProjectVistula/docs/Transformer_architecture.md

 - **decoder** - the main task of the decoder is to generate the output in a form that is understandable for humans, for example a sentence translated into another language.

   Similar to the encoder, the decoder also consists of attention layers (**Nx**).
-The decoder takes in input from 2 places:

-   1. **encoded representation** - the data processed previously by the encoder with the information about the context;
-   2. **outputs (shifted right)** - the output generated so far by the decoder, for example a part of the translated sentence.
+The decoder takes the **encoded representation** from the encoder as input, and it also takes its own **previously generated output** (shifted right) as input, which is combined with the encoded representation through the **attention mechanism**.
+Multi-head attention mechanism is a key component of the transformer architecture and allows the model to attend to different representations of the input simultaneously.

    Just like in case of the encoder, where inputs need to be converted into a numerical format, also the outputs (shifted right) have to go through the same process so that the model is able to understand them.
 They are then called **output embeddings**.
 They also undergo **positional encoding**, which helps the model understand the order of words in a sentence.

 - **linear** - after the decoder produces the output, the linear layer performs some mathematical operations on this data using parameters such as weights and biases.
 It is a bit like assigning a score to each of the elements in the output.

 - **softmax** - the softmax is applied to convert these scores into probabilities.
 In other words, it indicates how probable it is for each word to be present in the final output.

+  These layers are part of the final output layer, which generates a probability distribution over the vocabulary for the next token prediction.
+  Both the encoder and decoder consist of multiple identical layers, each containing a multi-head attention sublayer and a feed-forward sublayer, with residual connections and layer normalization.

 - **output probabilities** - the final output, for example a sentence translated into another language.